lrettig/react-native-stripe/README.md

 ## Limitations
 - Currently only supports iOS.
+- Apple Pay button currently only supports a single type (plain) and style (white).
+(Please help add support for other types and styles to the native code!)
+See [PKPaymentButton](https://developer.apple.com/library/ios/documentation/PassKit/Reference/PKPaymentButton_Class/index.html) for more.
 - Apple does not currently allow us to get any billing contact info other than a postal address.
 - Cannot yet check if payment is possible or request payment using a specific card brand ("Visa", "Amex", etc.).
 - Currently only supports Stripe as payment processor.